SidonTheTroll/Erstes-Jahr/Biology/17-breathing-and-exchange-of-gasses.md

 When it is transported to th alveoli, where $pCO_2$ is low, the reaction reverses and converted to $CO_2$ and $H_2O$.
 Then the $CO_2$ trapped as bicarbonate is transported tot he alveoli and released out as $CO_2$

-# 04/11/2023

-## Disorders of Respiratory System
+# Disorders of Respiratory System

 - **Asthama**: Inflammation of bronchi and bronchioles resulting in difficulty in oxygen intake causing wheezing.
+This can also be a genetic problem but most of the time it is acquired after being infected with the same disease time and time again.
 - **Emphysema**: chronic disorder (majority caused by cigarette smoking) in the alveolar walls being damaged, reducing respiratiory surface.
 - **Occupational Respiratory Disorder**: Jobs that have dusty environment, usually grinding and stone breaking causes our defence mechanism to not fully cope with the situation; long exposure inflammates the fibrous tissues leading to lung damage.
-Other diseases include pneumonia, silicosis, pneumoconiosis, etc.
+Other diseases include pneumonia, silicosis, asbestosis, etc.

+# Extra

+The average breathing rate of an adult it 16-18 times in a minute.

+If the respiratory rhythm center doesn't work properly in a person, he/she may die while sleeping.
+This is usually cause after a person sleeps in a certain position after being very tired.

+After dying, the body urinates and/or defecates due to the loosened muscles releasing any strain in bladder or bowel.

+Due to $CO_2$ concentration, a person may also die while sleeping.

+## Respiratory Diseases/Disorders

+### Asthama

+It is an allergic problem in the respiratory tract caused by dust, pollen and/or cold climate.
+If all the mentioned factors are responsible, it is called cold allergy.
+The dust and pollen irritates the throat resulting in pain, cough and voice box inflammation.

+The cough is made up of mucus produced by the epithelial cell to suppress the irritation in the bronchus and alveoli.
+But accumulation of mucus leads to blockage in the pathway.

+Bottle brush, tamarind and elephant apple are not planted near houses because their spores irritate the respiratory tract.

+### Emphysema

+Necrosis is common in the lower portion of chronic smokers and this develops into lung cancer.

+### Occupational Respiratory Disorders

+These are caused by inhaling harmful substances such as gas fumes, dusts etc. from the environment a person works in.
+It is characterized by the proliferation of fibrous connective tissues of upper lung, causing inflammation.

+Examples include silicosis from dusty environment, asbestosis by inhaling asbestos fibers common among asbestos workers.

+---

+**Hypoxia** is a medical condition characterized by a deficiency of oxygen supply to the body's tissues and organs.
+It can occur when the oxygen levels in the blood or the surrounding air are too low to adequately meet the body's metabolic needs.
+Hypoxia can have various causes and levels of severity, ranging from mild symptoms like shortness of breath to severe and life-threatening conditions.